-B. Committee Discussion
+Committee Discussion

-In the FOMC transcript, the Reinhart briefing is followed by a wide-ranging discussion among Committee members and senior staff.
+In the FOMC transcript, the Reinhart and Kos briefings are followed by a wide-ranging discussion, with comments by 18 Committee members as well as Reinhart, Kos, and Karen Johnson, Director of the Division of International Finance.
 The discussion covers 42 pages in the transcript.
 For our purposes, the following are highlights:

 • A number of Committee members comment on Reinhart's proposals for quantitative easing and for management of expectations.
 In general, opinions of these proposals are moderately positive.
 Several people see quantitative easing as a natural next step for policy if the federal funds rate reaches zero, although others question the size of the effects.
+Some suggest that Reinhart's expectations-management proposal is similar to traditional monetary policy, which affects the economy through expectational channels.
+Aside from Ben Bernanke (discussed below), nobody comments on Reinhart's third proposal, changes in the relative supplies of securities.

 • Many Committee members discuss ceilings on long-term interest rates, and they all oppose the idea.
-For example, Chairman Greenspan says that adopting such a policy "would be courting remarkable uncertainties" and would probably be ineffective.
-Governor Gramlich says
+For example, Chairman Greenspan notes that the Fed targeted long-term rates before 1951, but then says